k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 # Setup for PGSQL 13.3

-When using TDM, you need to have a Postres SQL database engine.
-This document shows how to install such an engine.
+When using TDM, you need to have a PostresSQL database engine.
+This document explains how to install such an engine.

 TDM 7.xx is certified to be used with PGSQL 9.6 & 13.
 - You can supply access to a Postgres SQL database engine if you have one.
 If you do not, one is supplied with the TDM application.